kaythinks/kayphpframework/README.md

 # Starting

-		Run php - S localhost:7777 to start the server and enjoy yourself ~ composer install
+		Run the following to start the server and enjoy application ~ php - S localhost:7777
+		~ composer install
 		~ composer dump-autoload